ibmresearchuk/discovery-service-with-personality-insights/README.md

 The IBM Watson&trade; Personality Insights service allows applications to derive insights about personality characteristics from social media, enterprise data, or other digital communications.

 To use the IBM Watson&trade; Discovery Service together with the IBM Watson&trade; Personality Insights service, complete the following steps in addition to the initial prerequisites above:
-1. Connect to Bluemix with the command line tool.
+1. Connect to IBM Cloud with the command line tool.

     ```sh
     bx api https://api.eu-gb.bluemix.net
     bx login -u <your user ID>
     ```

-1. Create the Personality Insights service in Bluemix (if you have a trial account, replace `tiered` with `lite`)
+1. Create the Personality Insights service in IBM Cloud (if you have a trial account, replace `tiered` with `lite`)

     ```sh
     bx service create personality_insights lite my-personality-insights-service